BenBrostoff/BenBrostoff.github.io/_posts/2014-08-26-querying-in-mongo-with-node.md

 date: 2014-08-26
 ---
-I'm in the midst of taking an online course through <a href="http://www.mongodb.org/" target="_blank"> MongoDB</a> through Mongo's online university entitled <a href="https://university.mongodb.com/courses/10gen/M101JS/2014_Aug/syllabus" target="_blank"> MongoDB for Node.js Developers</a> and thought I'd share a few insights here.
+I'm in the midst of taking an online course using <a href="http://www.mongodb.org/" target="_blank"> MongoDB</a> through Mongo's online university entitled <a href="https://university.mongodb.com/courses/10gen/M101JS/2014_Aug/syllabus" target="_blank"> MongoDB for Node.js Developers</a> and thought I'd share a few insights here.

 As background, MongoDB is a NoSQL database that is open-source and used by the likes of BuzzFeed, BusinessInsider, Disqus, Expedia, LinkedIn, Sailthru, Electronic Arts, Under Armour, CERN and a growing list of <a href="https://www.mongodb.org/about/production-deployments/" target="_blank"> others</a>.
 The advantages of NoSQL over SQL frameworks are largely scalabity and performance related.
 As the name implies, NoSQL databases are schemaless and do not have to work over numerous tables - instead, they generally use documents (similar to a JSON object in Mongo's case) in place of rows and deep embedding inside documents in place of joins.
 Notably, the aforementioned companies in many cases still use relational databases, as SQL is still thought to be more usable as database complexity ramps up.